-Following your proposal for the supply of the above-mentioned Activities outlined in the Specification to The Department for International Trade, we are pleased confirm our intention to award this contract to you.
+Following your proposal for the supply of the above-mentioned Interos Data to The Department for International Trade, we are pleased confirm our intention to award this contract to you.

-The attached contract details ("Order Form"), contract conditions and the Annex 4 set out the terms of the contract between The Department for International Trade for the provision of the deliverables set out in the Order Form, Annex 2 and Annex 5.
+The attached contract details ("Order Form"), contract conditions and the Annexes set out the terms of the contract between The Department for International Trade for the provision of the deliverables set out in the Order Form.

-We thank you for your co-operation to date and look forward to forging a successful working relationship resulting in a smooth and successful delivery of the deliverables.
-Please confirm your acceptance of the Conditions by signing and returning the Order Form to THIS REDACTED at the above address within seven days from the date of this Order Form.
+We thank you for your co-operation to date, and look forward to forging a successful working relationship resulting in a smooth and successful delivery of the deliverables.
+Please confirm your acceptance of the Conditions by signing and returning the Order Form to at the above address within seven days from the date of this Order Form.
 No other form of acknowledgement will be accepted.
 Please remember to include the reference number above in any future communications relating to this contract.